korya/hp-ide-git-extension/README.md

-# GIT service extension for HP Pronq IDE
+# GIT extension for HP Pronq IDE

 The extension provides a simple GIT service allowing: to commit changes, push/pull changes from a remote GIT server.